Practical Relationship Tips

 Where can you get help and support?

 There are some things that aren’t acceptable in a relationship – like physical, sexual or emotional abuse.
-Find out more about unhealthy relationships.

 Abuse like this is always wrong.
 You have the right to be safe and to be treated with respect and kindness.

-Find out where to get support.
+Find out more about where to get support.

 Other content you might be interested in